Storytelling // Design // Branding

 Together with world traveler and photographer, Joann McPike, we first created a 350 page coffee table book in an effort to inspire ad encourage tolerance.
 Later we took the concept online to make it available to the public at this website and later as an app and an exhibition.

-All images by photographer Joann McPike.
+Photography by Joann McPike.

 Text by Mark Trueblood